Cynthia J. Lee

 undergraduate/graduateUniversity of Florida, B.A.
 Political Science 1994, Member, the Political Science Honor Society, Pi Sigma Alpha, University of Florida, B.S.
 Chemistry 1996

 Cynthia's main practice area focuses on intellectual property litigation, including patent, trademark, trade dress, and copyright litigation, dispute resolution, and licensing.
 Due to her technical education and background, Cynthia effectively litigates patents spanning a wide variety of technologies.
-In addition, Cynthia's trademark litigation practice includes a wide variety of trademark, trade dress, and copyright matters, as well as managing of Opposition and Cancellation proceedings before the Trademark Trial and Appeal Board.
+In addition, Cynthia's litigation practice includes a wide variety of trademark, trade dress, and copyright matters, as well as managing of Opposition and Cancellation proceedings before the U.S. Patent and Trademark Office’s Trademark Trial and Appeal Board.

-In addition, Cynthia manages the domestic and international trademark portfolios of several major clients.
+Clients appreciate Cynthia’s expertise in management of their domestic and international trademark portfolio.
 Her trademark work includes trademark applications and prosecution, trademark disputes, and providing opinions and advice on using and registering trademarks and on trademark infringement.

-With respect to her patent preparation and prosecution practice, Cynthia's experience includes the following areas: chemical compositions, including methods of preparation and methods of use; formulations for ear, nose, and throat; gypsum-based compositions and additives therefor; antibodies and methods of purification; methods and test kits for diagnosing specific disease; use of polynucleotides and polypeptides to prevent certain pathologies; DNA synthesis; microarray technology; lipoprotein assay devices and methods; immunological assay systems and methods; medical devices, including surgical devices and drug delivery (e.g., inhalers, stents) devices and coatings therefor; ink formulations for ink-jet printing; fabrics, including nonwoven fabrics and chemical and other modifications to various fabrics; papermaking and calendaring; processes for production of metallic articles by chemical conversion; microelectronic interconnect structures; chemical vapor deposition and modified chemical vapor deposition processes; emission control systems and oxygen sensor design; electron emission devices; materials-related sciences; and various other mechanical arts.
+With respect to her patent preparation and prosecution practice, Cynthia is experienced in chemical and materials applications for both university and industry clients.
+General areas of Cynthia’s patent experience include the following technical areas, by way of example: OTC formulations; gypsum; antibodies and methods of purification; use of polynucleotides and polypeptides; DNA synthesis; microarray technology; lipoprotein assay devices and methods; immunological assay systems and methods; medical devices, including surgical devices and drug delivery (e.g., inhalers, stents) devices and coatings therefor; ink formulations; fabrics, including nonwoven fabrics and chemical and other modifications to various fabrics; papermaking and calendaring; processes for production of metallic articles by chemical conversion; microelectronic interconnect structures; chemical vapor deposition and modified chemical vapor deposition processes; emission control systems and oxygen sensor design; electron emission devices; and various mechanical devices.

 State Bar of Georgia, Intellectual Property Section; International Trademark Association (INTA); Association of Intellectual Property Firms (AIPF); Intellectual Property Inn of Court; International Network of Boutique Law Firms (INBLF)